sfeir-open-source/sfeir-cloud-builders/ng/README.md

 # The ng (Angular CLI) Cloud Builders

-This build step invokes the `ng` command provided by the [Angular CLI](https://github.com/angular/angular-cli) for the [Google Cloud Build](cloud.google.com/cloud-build/).
+This build step invokes the `ng` command provided by the [Angular CLI](https://github.com/angular/angular-cli) for [Google Cloud Build](https://cloud.google.com/cloud-build/).

 Arguments passed to this builder will be passed to the `ng` command directly, allowing callers to run [any `ng`